oldmill1/douglas/readme.md

 *Don't Panic - Your digital towel is ready.*

-Douglas is a command-line tool for creating and running chainable, AI-first applications called "Galaxies."
-Following a Hitchhiker's Guide to the Galaxy theme, Douglas makes it easy to build and chain AI-powered workflows using your own OpenAI API key.
+Douglas makes it easy to build and chain AI-powered workflows using your own OpenAI API key.

 ## 🚀 Quick Start